 Data quality is of utmost importance for the integrity of our platform.
 Our clients have to be confident that the data we use is a reliable source for decision making.
 Our extensive work to ensure data accuracy and reliability can be summarized in three areas:

-Data in the MoreScope's Environmental Economic Model
+Data in the Morescope's Environmental Economic Model

 Input-Output Tables (IOTs) capture economic relationships between sectors, illustrating how industries depend on each other to produce goods and services.
 Multi-Regional IOTs (MR-IOTs) highlight global economic connections by mapping cross-border trade and supply chains.
 IOTs are widely used for economic analysis, helping to reveal sector interdependencies and identify key economic drivers and resilience factors.
 When extended with emissions and resource use data, IOTs become essential tools for assessing environmental impacts.
 Environmentally extended IOTs, such as the OECD Inter-Country Input-Output (ICIO) tables, offer valuable insights into the environmental footprint across supply chains.